-Ultimately GONE DYKE is a performance of the history of privilege, manliness, and queerness in the environment as Stephen Chen retraces the routes of the Klondike gold miners (Chilkoot Pass, White Pass, and the lesser known Chilkat Pass) tweeting geo-located haikus (via an InReach Satellite Communicator – first known such use of satellite technology for poetic/artistic purposes verified by a Garmin rep) that reflect the intersection of contemporary and historical place and experience, and singing arias contemporary (music or text-wise) to the gold rush each day on the trail while dyked out in some form of mauve (echoing the hanky code where gay men wore coloured bandanas to indicate sexual preference that was thought to originate during the earlier San Francisco gold rush) – Dyke originally referred to a well-dressed man before becoming a pejorative for lesbians who dressed like men towards the end of the Victorian era, while Mauve was the most fashionable colour of the Victorian Era due to the discovery of the first aniline/synthetic dye (but has since become associated with homosexuality).
+Ultimately GONE DYKE is a performance of the history of privilege, manliness, and queerness in the environment as Stephen Chen retraces the routes of the Klondike gold miners (Chilkoot Pass, White Pass, and the lesser known Chilkat Pass) transmitting geo-located haikus composed in-situ (via an InReach Satellite Communicator – first known such use of satellite technology for poetic/artistic purposes verified by a Garmin rep) that reflect the intersection of contemporary and historical place and experience, and singing arias contemporary (music or text-wise) to the gold rush each day on the trail while dyked out in some form of mauve (echoing the hanky code where gay men wore coloured bandanas to indicate sexual preference that was thought to originate during the earlier San Francisco gold rush) – Dyke originally referred to a well-dressed man before becoming a pejorative for lesbians who dressed like men towards the end of the Victorian era, while Mauve was the most fashionable colour of the Victorian Era due to the discovery of the first aniline/synthetic dye (but has since become associated with homosexuality).
 Simultaneously blending in and standing out from the other hikers/tourists, Stephen probes signalling (both in dress, and literally sending signals via satellite) as a queer tactic of negotiating visibility as emancipation and mode of camouflage in a public space.

 In doing so, Stephen deconstructs the reified landscape to show it can have different meanings and histories where different discourses and myths take place.
 He also subverts the white middle-class narrative that dominates Klondike writings (and the third-hand mac-and-cheese poetry of Robert Service) as well as the trope of European classical music in the ongoing tension between self-restraint and unfettered nature.
 That and the “unnaturalness” of his voice becomes metaphoric of the impulses of colonization and the shifting definition and performance of masculinity and the frontier in the period.

 Conceived & Created by: Stephen Chen | Duration: Aug 20 – Sep 4, 2017